Universal-Basic-Compute/serenissima/backend/docs/activities.md

     *   `description`: A brief description of what the activity entails.
     *   `thought`: A first-person narrative from the citizen about this activity.
     *   `activityDetails`: A JSON object containing all necessary parameters for that activity type.
         *   For travel-related activities (e.g., `goto_work`, `goto_home`, `fetch_resource` from a specific building), the client should provide `toBuildingId` and `fromBuildingId` (if applicable) within `activityDetails`.
-The `/api/actions/create-activity` endpoint will then internally call `/api/transport` to determine the path and timing.
-The client no longer needs to provide `pathData`.
+The `/api/actions/create-activity` endpoint (si utilisé pour une activité de voyage unique) appellera alors en interne `/api/transport` pour déterminer le chemin et la durée.
     *   `notes` (optional): Internal notes or non-displayed information.
-2.  **API Request**: The client sends a POST request to `/api/actions/create-activity` with the composed payload.
+2.  **API Request**: The client sends a POST request to `/api/actions/create-activity` with the composed payload for a single activity.
 3.  **Server Validation & Pathfinding**: The API endpoint validates the payload.
 If it's a travel activity requiring pathfinding between specified buildings, the server attempts to find a path.
 If pathfinding fails, an error is returned.
 4.  **Airtable Record Creation**: If validation and any necessary internal pathfinding succeed, a new activity record is created in the `ACTIVITIES` table with `Status: "created"`.
 The `Path`, `StartDate`, and `EndDate` fields are populated based on the pathfinding results. `Title`, `Description`, `Thought`, and `Notes` are also saved.
-5.  **Engine Processing**: The standard `processActivities.py` script will eventually pick up this "created" activity and execute its corresponding processor logic.
+5.  **Engine Processing**: The standard `processActivities.py` script will eventually pick up this "created" activity when its `EndDate` is reached and execute its corresponding processor logic to finalize its effects.
+Il ne créera pas d'activité de suivi.

 ### Use Cases: